 Before the introduction of the Companies Act 2006, private companies could only effect a reduction of capital by obtaining a court order.
 Today, the procedure for reducing capital depends on the legal formation of the company.
 Private companies no longer need a court order, making things quicker, easier, and less expensive.

 Reasons why a reduction of capital may be required

 There are a number of reasons why a company might want to reduce its share capital:

-- To eliminate losses: as a company can only pay a dividend from surplus profits, eliminating accumulated losses which would otherwise prevent these payments is sometimes desirable.
+- To eliminate losses: as a company can only pay a dividend from surplus profits, eliminating accumulated losses that would otherwise prevent these payments is sometimes desirable.

-- To return surplus capital: if a company has a surplus of cash or assets, these may be paid directly to shareholders by cancelling the shares issued to them.
+- To return surplus capital: if a company has a surplus of cash or assets, these may be paid directly to shareholders by canceling the shares issued to them.